Garnier de Nablus: Battle of Arsuf

-Later years
+Later years and death

 Garnier is last mentioned in connection with the engagement of Betenoble on 12 June 1192, during which he punished a brother of the Order, Robert of Bruges, for attacking the enemy without his order.
 Garnier of Nablus died in the second half of 1192, probably on August 31.
 The first mention of his successor Geoffroy de Donjon is in January 1193.

-Popular culture
+In popular culture

-In the video game Assassin's Creed (2007), Garnier de Naplouse (the game uses the French Naplouse instead of Nablus) is one of the nine main assassination targets and is depicted as a man taking in mentally ill patients, often by force, and experimenting on them in an attempt to cure them.
-While being somewhat successful, this in-game version of Garnier is portrayed as cruel and sadistic, greatly contrasting with his real life persona.
-In addition, he is depicted as a secret member of the Knights Templar and is killed in Acre in 1191, when historically he died in 1192 after fighting in the Battle of Arsuf (which in the game takes place a few months after Garnier's assassination).
+In the video game Assassin's Creed (2007), Garnier de Naplouse (the game uses the French Naplouse instead of Nablus) is one of the nine main assassination targets.

 Actor Donald Sumpter portrays Garnier de Nablus in the 2008 BBC TV docudrama series Heroes and Villains, which features a reenactment of the Battle of Arsuf.